-It’s been two years since Elon Musk sent the tweet heard round the world.
-Since the announcement that he was considering taking Tesla private at $420 a share, the stock price has jumped more than 300%.
+It’s been four years since Elon Musk sent the tweet heard round the world.
+Since the announcement that he was considering taking Tesla private at $420 a share, the stock price has jumped considerably.

 Tesla’s Stock Split by the Numbers